Staff and Board

 Executive Director

-Since receiving a B.S. in Environmental Toxicology from New York’s Clarkson University, Andy has worn a variety of hats: community organizer; wilderness guide; tourism business owner and boat captain, and graphic designer.
+Since receiving a B.S. in Environmental Toxicology from New York’s Clarkson University, Andy has worn a variety of hats: community organizer; wilderness guide; tourism business owner and boat captain; graphic designer; and dad.
+Andy sits on the board of Juneau nonprofit Renewable Juneau where he developed and launched the Alaska Carbon Reduction Fund.
+Andy is honored to be able to bring his passion, energy, and love of heat pumps and energy efficiency to Alaska Heat Smart.

 Energy Assessor